The Episcopal Diocese of Hawai'i

 Follow along on social media:

-(These are the latest posts about Maui.
-To see all posts, visit our Facebook page HERE.)
+(These are posts from the first 6 months following the fires.
+To see all posts, visit the Diocese's Facebook page HERE, or the Holy Innocents' Fcaebook page HERE.)

 To see earlier posts on Facebook, visit the Diocesan page HERE.